Deep learning for physics-based imaging

 Optica 5, 1181-1190 (2018).

-⭑ Top 15 most cited articles in Optica published in 2018 (Source: OSA)
+⭑ Top 5 most cited articles in Optica published in 2018 (Source: Google Scholar)

 Imaging through scattering is an important yet challenging problem.
 Tremendous progress has been made by exploiting the deterministic input–output “transmission matrix” for a fixed medium.
 However, this “one-to-one” mapping is highly susceptible to speckle decorrelations – small perturbations to the scattering medium lead to model errors and severe degradation of the imaging performance.
 Our goal here is to develop a new framework that is highly scalable to both medium perturbations and measurement requirement.
 To do so, we propose a statistical “one-to-all” deep learning (DL) technique that encapsulates a wide range of statistical variations for the model to be resilient to speckle decorrelations.
 Specifically, we develop a convolutional neural network (CNN) that is able to learn the statistical information contained in the speckle intensity patterns captured on a set of diffusers having the same macroscopic parameter.
 We then show for the first time, to the best of our knowledge, that the trained CNN is able to generalize and make high-quality object predictions through an entirely different set of diffusers of the same class.
 Our work paves the way to a highly scalable DL approach for imaging through scattering media.